OlivierGeorgeon/osoyoo/docs/Part_2_Easy_to_Read_Python_Control_of_Robot.md

 https://github.com/jarzebski/Arduino-HMC5883L

 Save the repository as a zip file.
-(If you are not sure how to do this, see a few paragraphs below where I show you step-by-step how to clone the GitHub repository onto your computer, make it a zip file and then include is as a new library.)
+(If you are not sure how to do this, see a few paragraphs below where I show you step-by-step how to clone the GitHub repository onto your computer, make it a zip file and then include it as a new library.)

 On the Arduino IDE click 'Sketch' and then 'Include Library' then 'ADD Zip Library'.
 Then select the zip file for the repository.
 This will get stored as a new library in your IDE.